Help Yourself (Julian Lennon album)

-Release

-It was released in August 1991, on Atlantic Records in the US and on Virgin Records in the UK.
 The album was a commercial success in Europe for Lennon, spawning a UK No. 6 hit "Saltwater" (as well as topping the charts in Australia for four weeks); however, it did not do as well in the US, where Atlantic Records were said to have under-promoted the album.

-The album features uncredited guitar contributions from George Harrison (disputed).

 The album was reissued, along with The Secret Value of Daydreaming and Mr. Jordan, on 8 September 2009 by Noble Rot Records.